bockel/docbook5-bootstrap/README.rst

 1. Use the **articles**, **book**, or **slides** directory contents based on whether you are building a docbook article, book, or set of slides.
-The scripts assume that all docbook files end in a *.dbk* extension.
+The scripts assume that all docbook files end in a *.xml* extension.

-   For books and slides, the makefiles assume that the top-level file is named *index.dbk*
+   For books and slides, the makefiles assume that the top-level file is named *index.xml*

 2. Write the contents according to the DocBook5_ specification